Inverse Reward Design: Appendix: Risk Averse Trajectory Optimization

 We found that the biggest overall change came from the \textbf{min-granularity} feature.
 A bar plot is shown in \figref{fig-granularity} (Left).
 Independently minimizing per time step was substantially more robust.
 We hypothesize that this is a downstream effect of the approximate inference used.
 We sample from our belief to obtain a particle representation of the posterior.
 Independently minimizing means that we need a single particle to capture the worst case for each grid cell type.
 Performing this minimization across the full trajectory means that a single particle has to faithfully represent the worst case for \emph{every} grid cell type.

 We also saw substantial differences with respect to the \textbf{reward-baseline} factor. \figref{fig-granularity} (Right) shows a bar plot of the results.
 In this case, setting the common comparison point to be the average feature counts from the training MDP performed best.
 We believe this is because of the similarity between the train and test scenarios: although there is a new grid cell present, it is still usually possible to find a trajectory that is similar to those available in the training MDP.
-We hypothesize that correctly making this decision will be situational and we look forward to exploring this in future work.
+We hypothesize that correctly making this decision will depend on the situation and we looking forward to exploring this in future work.